 6 imagesProject proposed and curated by the Catalan writer Alex Barnils which is a game mixing literature and photography.
 8 streets / 8 writers / 8 female photographers Copenhague (photos hereby) The city is a map, a map of writers: The game is to find the writer in 'his street' (street named after him) and capture 'his' spirit through the lens of a camera.
 The results are 8 photogaphs, one for each street/writer.
 The same exercise was repeated in 8 other cities around the world with 9 female photographers: Berlín (Valeria Schwarz), Barcelona (Dàmaris López), Hamburgo (Cristina Garcia), París (Raquel Olivas), Copenhague (Amélie Louys), Montreal (Gal·la Arenas), Santiago de Chile (Andrea Bravo) y Ciudad de México (Betiana Bellofatto).
 For more info, check the blog: http://mapofwriters.tumblr.com/

 16 imagesBochica is a "god" for the Muisca indigenous culture.
 Long time ago, he inhabited the Sugamuxi province in the Colombian Andes and left on his path a unique heritage and a vast amount of teachings to the locals.
 I was part of the exploration team which was set up to follow the steps of Bochica in the region and make a visual documentary on this experience.
 It resulted in a 88km new trekking route connecting 8 towns with a magnificent offer of cultural and ecological values and a photography exhibition including images and stories of the whole process and presented in several Colombian cities in 2016.
 Thereafter it has been part of a collective touring exhibition in Spain, Italy and England.
-The image "floating trees" from this project will be exhibited at the Foley Gallery in New York for a one-night group show in the summer 2021.
+Recently, the image "floating trees" from this project was exhibited at the Foley Gallery in New York for a one-night group show.
 The Route of Bochica is an initiative of Fundación Montecito.
 Curator of the exhibition: Amélie Louys Photographers: Siratá Lacheba and Amélie Louys (all photos hereby) Artistic support: Munama Supported by the local communities and administrations and Holcim Colombia